derek1906/FlappyAI/README.md

 - train - Start the training process.
 - test - Let AI plays the game

+FlappyAI automatically looks for `qtable.p` in the current directory.
+It will create a new one if it cannot find one.
+This file is used to store the trained Q-table (KNAWLEDGE!).

+During the training mode, press Ctrl+C to stop and store the Q-table to the file.

 ## Technical Details
 ### State Space
 Assuming the game size is 640x480.
 Parameters considered by the AI are the following: